Quantum Energy in Medicine

 - Human clinical trials have successfully proven several photobiomodulation treatments.

-Therapeutic wavelengths span the ultraviolet, visible, and infrared ranges:- UV-B light is crucial for naturally synthesizing vitamin D, a process vital for the immune system.
+- UV-B light is crucial for naturally synthesizing vitamin D, a process vital for the immune system.

 - UV-A light triggers the release of nitric oxide (NO), enhancing cardiovascular function and reducing blood pressure.